-When discussing the improvements that will need to be made in preparation for ICD-10, Mike Davis, managing editor for the Advisory Board Company, said in a Healthcare Information and Management Systems Society (HIMSS) article that the "answer will call for the creation of discrete encoded data to support the ICD-10 coding process."
-Many dictation and transcription services are currently able to produce much of the physician documentation through new technology solutions, such as natural language processing (NLP), which work to mine text from the transcribed documents.
+When discussing the improvements that will need to be made in preparation for ICD-10, Mike Davis, managing editor for the Advisory Board Company, stated in a HIMSS article that the "answer will call for the creation of discrete encoded data to support the ICD-10 coding process."
+Dictation and transcription services are currently able to produce much of the physician documentation through new technology solutions, such as natural language processing (NLP), which work to mine text from the transcribed documents.
 Additionally, clinical vocabulary solutions can help code the resulting discrete data to a medical terminology such as SNOMED CT and pass the patient data to computer-assisted coding (CAC) applications, which can assist with coding quality and efficiency.